Cryptacular/Rejig.Cli/README.md

 ## `rejig process WORKFLOW`

-Process a workflow in YAML format
+Process one or more workflows in YAML or JSON format, then output an image.

 ```
 USAGE